Last Updated on August 25, 2023

 If you’ve ever driven down the Kennedy Expressway on a Sunday during the summer months, you’ve probably seen the flea in Rosemont at All-State Arena.
 But because this flea is held in a parking lot on a blacktop surface in the summer heat, it can be absolutely brutal.
 Hydration is key – ask me how I know.
 Vintage shopping here can be very hit or miss depending on the weather, so I usually keep my eye on their Facebook page.
 Don’t miss the farmer’s market section of this flea.
 The plants and products do not disappoint.
 Hot tip, arrive early.
 Like 5-6 am early to find the best deals.

-There’s nothing more unique than antiquing in an open-air market in downtown Chicago, and Randolph Street Antique Market takes the party to another level.
+There’s nothing more unique than antiquing in an open-air flea market in downtown Chicago, and Randolph Street Antique Market takes the party to another level.
 This flea is one of my favorite haunts for vintage shopping in Chicago.
-Every time I leave, my car is packed to the gills with treasures and I venture home with a smile on my face.
+Every time I leave, my car is packed to the gills with treasures, and I venture home with a smile on my face.
 In fact, I would say it’s a bucket list flea.
-You’re going to find a highly curated group of vendors selling quality over quantity.
+You will find a highly curated group of vendors selling quality over quantity.

-Okay, ya, this is technically Wisconsin, but all the Chicago dealers shop the Elkhorn Flea Market.
+Okay, ya, this is technically Wisconsin, but all the Chicago dealers shop at the Elkhorn Flea Market.
 This show is only held 4 times a year, so be sure to mark the dates on your calendar.
-The entrance fee is $5 and once inside you’ll find over 500 dealers and some delicious carnival food – think funnel cakes, snow cones, and corn on a stick.
+The entrance fee is $5, and once inside, you’ll find over 500 dealers and some delicious carnival food – think funnel cakes, snow cones, and corn on a stick.

 Since this flea is held during the summer months, the heat can be brutal.
 Bring sunscreen and drink plenty of water.
 Oh, and be sure you bring a cart or wagon to carry your goods.
 Because this flea covers so much ground, a cart makes it easier to haul your treasures.
 One last tip, if you purchase a larger piece, write down the booth space so you can find it prior to leaving.
 I once bought 2 large vases and asked to leave them there until the end of the day.
 It took over an hour for me to find the booth again.